Palm Sunday

 Acolytes

-Statement of Faith—Heidelberg Cat.
-Q&A 56 Confess what you believe about the Christian faith.
+Statement of Faith—What is the Meaning of Holy Week?
+Confess what you believe about the Christian faith.

 Pastor Josh and Congregation